Skip to main content

 }'

-Triggered flows receive context data based on the trigger type: WhatsApp message trigger context
+Triggered workflows receive context data based on the trigger type: WhatsApp message trigger context

 # System variables